How To Help A Family Member Experiencing Bipolar Psychosis

 What's the outlook on psychosis in bipolar disorder?

 The good news is there's a chance that bipolar psychosis is a limited occurrence.
 It's common for people only to have one episode and then fully recover later.
-Bipolar disorder, on the other hand, is treatable but not curable.
+The depressive and manic episodes of bipolar disorder, on the other hand, are often lifelong mental health challenges.
 However, most people can learn to identify and manage their bipolar symptoms to successfully live a satisfying daily life.

 Those experiencing bipolar psychosis must receive early diagnosis and treatment.
 This can be key to controlling the condition and regaining the quality of life that they once had.